 Picking the Right Clutch for Your Manual Transmission

-Diesel Performance Parts, Dodge Cummins, Ford Powerstroke, GM Duramax, Products, Tips and TricksTags
+Diesel Performance Parts, Dodge Cummins, Ford Powerstroke, GM Duramax, Tips and Tricks, Transmission UpgradesTags

 The exact production numbers are about as hard to tabulate as the Iowa Caucus was this February, but approximately 97% of all diesel pickups sold in the US over the last 20 years left the factory with an automatic transmission.
 Its pretty clear American truck buyers prefer an automatic more and more, and due to shrinking demand, you can’t even buy a stick shift diesel if you want to.
 2018 was the last year you could get a manual transmission, and the last man standing was the G56 6-speed found in the Ram heavy-duty.
 A few years before that, Ford quit offering their manual transmission option at the same time they made a body style update and switched to the 6.7 Powerstroke in 2011.
 GM was the first to give up on the three-pedal trucks 2 years before Ford in 2006, when they dropped the ZF-6 option from their lineup on the LBZ.